ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 IPFS eliminates the problem of broken links by allowing data to be addressed by its content, rather than by its location.

-### Security
+### Verifiability

 IPFS uses <VueCustomTooltip label="A function that takes some arbitrary input (content) and returns a fixed-length value.
 The exact same input data will always generate the same hash as output.
-There are numerous hash algorithms." underlined multiline is-medium>cryptographic hashes</VueCustomTooltip> to ensure the authenticity and integrity of files, making it difficult for malicious actors to tamper with or delete files.
+There are numerous hash algorithms." underlined multiline is-medium>cryptographic hashes</VueCustomTooltip> to verify the authenticity and integrity of files, making it difficult for malicious actors to tamper with or delete files.

 ### Data sovereignty

 IPFS protects <VueCustomTooltip label="The idea that individuals or organizations have control over their own data and the ability to determine who can access and use it." underlined multiline is-medium>data sovereignty</VueCustomTooltip> by enabling users to store and access data directly on a decentralized network of nodes, rather than centralized, third-party servers.
 This eliminates the need for intermediaries to control and manage data, giving users full control and ownership over their data.

-### Verifiable off-chain storage
+### Off-chain storage

 IPFS enables verifiable <VueCustomTooltip label="Storage outside of a blockchain for data processed by the blockchain.
 Used to store large amounts of data that would be infeasible to store directly on a blockchain, improving scalability and efficiency." underlined multiline is-medium>off-chain storage</VueCustomTooltip> by creating a link between blockchain state and content-addressed published to IPFS.
 This works by storing a <VueCustomTooltip label="An address used to point to data in IPFS, based on the content itself, as opposed to the location." underlined multiline is-medium>Content IDentifier (CID)</VueCustomTooltip>(explained in [How IPFS works](#content-identifier-cid)) in a smart contract.